nxp-mcuxpresso/mcuxsdk-doc/develop/architect.md

-# Architect
+# Architecture

 ## Introduction

-The MCUXpresso Software Development Kit (SDK) provides comprehensive software support for Kinetis, LPC, MCX, i.MX, RT, DSC, EZHV Microcontrollers and DSPs.
+The MCUXpresso Software Development Kit (SDK) provides comprehensive development solutions designed to help accelerate embedded system development of applications based on MCUs from NXP.
 The MCUXpresso SDK includes a flexible set of peripheral drivers designed to speed up and simplify development of embedded applications.
-Along with the peripheral drivers, the MCUXpresso SDK provides an extensive and rich set of example applications covering everything from basic peripheral use case examples to full demo applications.
-The MCUXpresso SDK contains FreeRTOS, a USB host and device stack, and various other middleware to support rapid development.
+Along with the peripheral drivers, the MCUXpresso SDK provides an extensive set of example applications covering everything from basic peripheral use cases to full technology demonstrations.
+The MCUXpresso SDK contains optional RTOS integrations such as FreeRTOS, and various other middleware to support rapid development.

-The MCUXpresso SDK architecture consists of five key components listed below.
+The MCUXpresso SDK architecture is built around the five key components listed below:

-1. The Arm Cortex Microcontroller Software Interface Standard (CMSIS) CORE compliance device-specific header files, SOC Header, and CMSIS math/DSP libraries.
+1.  **CMSIS** - Arm Cortex Microcontroller Software Interface Standard Core: Device headers, Math/DSP libraries

-2. Peripheral Drivers

-3. Components
+2.  **Drivers** - SoC peripheral configuration and functions

-4. Real-time Operating Systems (RTOS)
+3.  **RTOS** - Real-time Operating Systems

-5. Stacks and Middleware that integrate with the MCUXpresso SDK
+4.  **Middleware** - Compatible Stacks and technology enablement

-6. Demo Applications based on the MCUXpresso SDK
+5.  **Applications** - Demo and driver examples based on the MCUXpresso SDK

 ![](media/Kinetis_SDK_Block_Diagram.jpg)